Robust Ante-hoc Graph Explainer using Bilevel Optimization: Related Works

-\textbf{Explainability of GNNs:} Explainability has become a key requirement for the application of machine learning in many settings (e.g., healthcare, court decisions) \cite{molnar2020interpretable}.
+\textbf{Explainability of GNNs:} Explainability has become a key requirement for the application of machine learning in many settings (e.g., healthcare, court decisions, scientific discoveries) \cite{molnar2020interpretable}.
 Several post-hoc explainers have been proposed for explaining Graph Neural Networks' predictions using subgraphs \cite{ying2019gnnexplainer, luo2020parameterized, yuan2021explainability, bajaj2021robust, tan2022learning, xie2022task}.
 GNNExplainer \cite{ying2019gnnexplainer} applies a mean-field approximation to identify subgraphs that maximize the mutual information with GNN predictions.
 PGExplainer \cite{luo2020parameterized} applies a similar objective, but samples subgraphs using the \textit{reparametrization trick}.
-RCExplainer \cite{bajaj2021robust} identifies decision regions based on graph embeddings that generate a subgraph explanation such that removing it changes the prediction of the remaining graph (i.e., counterfactual).
+RCExplainer \cite{bajaj2021robust} generates counterfactual subgraph explanations.
 While post-hoc explainers treat a trained GNN as a black box ---i.e., it only relies on predictions made by the GNN---ante-hoc explainers are model-dependent.
+DIR-GNN trains an intrinsically explainable GNN by discovering and generating label-invariant rationales (subgraphs).
 GIB \cite{yu2021graph} applies the \textit{bottleneck principle} and bilevel optimization to learn subgraphs relevant for classification but different from the corresponding input graph.
-ProtGNN \cite{zhang2022protgnn} learns prototypes (interpretable subgraphs) for each class and makes predictions by matching input graphs and class prototypes.
-Bilevel optimization and prototypes help in generalizability of explanations.
-Recently, TAGE \cite{xie2022task} proposes task-agnostic post-hoc graph explanations which also makes the explanations generalizable compared to existing post-hoc explainers.
-However, it is still outperformed by our ante-hoc explainer, which applies meta-training and bilevel optimization, in terms of different metrics.
-Our experiments show that RAGE explanations are more meaningful, faithful, and robust than alternatives and can reproduce the model behavior better than existing post-hoc and ante-hoc explainers.
+GSAT \cite{miao2022interpretable}, in an end-to-end fashion, combines information bottleneck with attention to sample explanation graphs as inputs into a classifier.
+This approach is the most related to our framework.
+We compare RAGE and GSAT rigorously in all experiments, in which RAGE outperforms the latter in various scenarios.
+However, the end-to-end training that GSAT employs is faster than our bilevel optimization.
+We discuss more about this limitation in Appendix \ref{appendix-limit}.
+Nevertheless, RAGE is competitive in terms of training and testing time compared to other GNN and explainer baselines (Appendix \ref{appendix-runtime}).